DannyArends/DaNode/README.md

     git clone https://github.com/DannyArends/DaNode.git
     cd DaNode

+Build DaNode using the dub package manager:

+    dub build

+or, compile using the compile script:

     ./sh/compile

-To start the web server at a specific port (e.g. 8080) type:
+Then, start the web server at a specific port (e.g. 8080) type:

     ./danode/server -p 8080

 Confirm that the web server is running by going to: http://127.0.0.1:8080/

+##### Create HTTPs support

-To compile the server with https support (binds to port 443), use the following command:
+To compile the server with HTTPS support (binds to port 443), use the following command:

+    dub build --config=ssl --force

+or, compile using the compile script:

     ./sh/compile ssl

+Start the web server on port 80 and 443:

     ./danode/server

+Make sure to have rights to port 80 and 443, also you need a server private key and domain certificates.
+I use Let's Encrypt to secure my own homepage.
+Setup instructions for Let's Encrypt can be found at the [sh/letsEncrypt](sh/letsEncrypt) sh file

+##### Troubleshooting: [ERROR]  unable to bind socket on port 80

 Starting the server on port 80 and 443 might fail, when you do not have appropriate rights on the system.
+First check if you can start the server on another port:

+    ./danode/server -p 8080

-To start the web server in deamon (background) mode at port 80, I use _nohup_ and _authbind_.
+I use _nohup_ and _authbind_ to start the web server in deamon (background) mode at port 80, and 443 (SSL).
 First, install _nohup_ and _authbind_ via your package manager, configure _authbind_ to allow connections to port 80 (and 443, when using the ssl version), then start the webserver by running: